Product Design & Launch Strategy

 Customer Centricity Insights

-The essence of a successful product and service launch strategy.
+The essence of a successful product and service launch strategy based on design-thinking.

 New product development comes at a high financial risk, especially when you know that multiple global studies demonstrate that about 80% of all new product launches fail within 12 months of introduction.
 This in spite of huge budgets for innovation, product development, and marketing.